Newbyl/Srads/README.md

 # Srads
 A deep learning library from scratch using numpy

-I created this project to apply what I learned of deep learning and also to know more in depth how everything is working.
+I created this project to apply what I learned of deep learning specialization from coursera and also to know more in depth how everything is working.

 ## Status